julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 - Time-to-decision can be era-biased (modern technology compresses naturally), but within-era comparisons (e.g., both 1940 France cases; both 1991 Desert Storm vs 1944 Market Garden tempo) control for this.
 - Logistical scoring is qualitative but grounded in documented outcomes: "Low" = operational breakdown from supply failure; "Med" = sustained but constrained operations; "High" = no supply-driven operational limits.

-**Verdict**: Adding temporal and logistical dimensions eliminates the original analysis's main incompleteness.
-The ~17× exchange ratio improvement already suggested dominance; with time and logistics incorporated, adaptive approaches demonstrate systemic superiority across all dimensions of military efficiency.
-Rigid principles are not merely suboptimal—they are systematically anti-efficient under real friction, multiplying waste through protraction and logistical collapse while failing to achieve decision.
+**Verdict**: Adding temporal and logistical dimensions strengthens the illustrative pattern.
+The ~17× exchange ratio improvement in this sample already suggested substantial differences; with time and logistics incorporated, adaptive approaches in these selected cases demonstrate superiority across all dimensions of military efficiency.
+The evidence from these deliberately contrasting examples suggests that rigid principles applied inflexibly can be systematically anti-efficient under real friction, multiplying waste through protraction and logistical collapse while failing to achieve decision.
+While the cases here are selected for instructive contrast rather than statistical representativeness, the consistency of the pattern across diverse contexts, eras, and scales suggests the underlying dynamic is robust.